 If you have kids under 8 years old, the AHA!
 Hands on Adventure Museum is a must-visit.
 This play museum is a wonderful educational opportunity that everyone will enjoy.

 The Hocking Hills KOA will let you pan for gems or gold.
-This part of the KOA is open to public, you just pay for your mining kit!
+This part of the KOA is open to the public, you just pay for your mining kit!
 Price points vary based on what you’d like to find while you’re mining.

-Make sure to visit this post on gluten free places (post coming soon) to eat in Hocking Hills so that you can finish your day with a nice, hearty dinner.
+Make sure to visit this post on gluten-free places (post coming soon) to eat in Hocking Hills so that you can finish your day with a nice, hearty dinner.